swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 We considered using a VSCode extension, such as the `vscode-aws-lambda-swift-sam` extension ([https://github.com/swift-server-community/vscode-aws-lambda-swift-sam](https://github.com/swift-server-community/vscode-aws-lambda-swift-sam)), to scaffold new Lambda projects.

 This extension creates a new Lambda project from scratch, including the project structure and dependencies.
-It provides a ready-to-deploy `main.swift` file with a simple Lambda function and allows users to choose from basic templates, such as "Hello World" or an OpenAPI-based function.
+It provides a ready-to-build `main.swift` file with a simple Lambda function and allows users to choose from basic templates, such as "Hello World" or an OpenAPI-based Lambda function.
 However, the extension relies on the AWS CLI and SAM CLI for deployment.
 It is only available in the Visual Studio Code Marketplace.

 While the extension offers a user-friendly graphical interface, it does not align well with our goals of simplicity for first-time users and minimal dependencies.
-Users would need to install VSCode, the extension itself, the AWS CLI, and the SAM CLI before getting started.
+Users would need to install and configure VSCode, the extension itself, the AWS CLI, and the SAM CLI before getting started.

 2. **Deployment DSL with AWS SAM:**